We understand that there maybe an occasion when you will choose to use a private health care provider instead of the NHS.

 - The Private Consultant might prescribe new medicines or change the medicines that you are currently taking.

-- The Private Consultant is responsible for issuing the first prescription for new medicines to be take straightaway.
+- The Private Consultant is responsible for issuing the first prescription for new medicines to be taken straightaway.

 - After the first prescription, your GP may be able to prescribe the medication - but will need a full clinical letter from the Private Consultant outlining the reasons for treatment.